on1force/funsdk/README.md

 };

 /**
+ * If insufficient SOL is provided, the function will throw an error
+ *
  * This will return a TransactionInstruction instance
  * so you can freely assign the instruction to any type
  * of transaction that you like.